-The ASUS Wireless Router provides a USB port for connecting USB devices or USB printer to allow you to share files and printer with clients in your network.
+The ASUS Wireless Router provides a USB port for connecting a USB device or a USB printer to allow you to share files and printer with clients in your network.

-NOTES: To use this feature, you need to plug a USB storage device, such as a USB hard disk or USB flash drive, to the USB port on the rear panel of your wireless router.
+NOTE: To use this feature, you need to plug a USB storage device, such as a USB hard disk or a USB flash drive, to the USB 3.0 port on the rear panel of your wireless router.
 Ensure that the USB storage device is formatted and partitioned properly.
-Refer to the Plug-n-Share Disk Support List at http://event.asus.com/networks/disksupport
+Refer to the Plug-n-Share Disk Support List at http://event.asus.com/networks/disksupport.

 IMPORTANT!
-You first need to create a share account and its permission /access rights to allow other network clients to access the USB device via an FTP site/third-party FTP client utility, Servers Center, Samba, or AiCloud.
-For more details, refer to the section 3.5.Using the USB Application and 3.6 Using AiCloud in this user manual.
+You first need to create a share account and its permission /access rights to allow other network clients to access the USB device via an FTP site/third-party FTP client utility, Servers Center, Samba, or AiCloud 2.0.
+For more details, refer to the section 3.6 Using the USB Application and 3.7 Using AiCloud 2.0 in this user manual.